-From Fig.7, the attained LED current value and the ripple current value of resonant SEPIC Vfc LED driver are around 0.42 A and 0.98 %, respectively.
+From Fig.7, the attained LED current value and the ripple current value of resonant SEPIC Vfc LED driver are around 0.42 A and 0.98%, respectively.

-Fig. $8-\mbox{LED}$ voltage, ripple of the resonant SEPIC with Vfc LED driver.
+Fig. 8 - LED voltage, ripple of the resonant SEPIC with Vfc LED driver.

-From Fig.8, the obtained LED voltage and the ripple voltage values of resonant SEPIC Vfc LED driver are around 24.1 V, and 0.084 %, respectively.
+Figure 8 shows that the obtained LED voltage and the ripple voltage values of the resonant SEPIC Vfc LED driver are around 24.1 V and 0.084%, respectively.